Find Schools

 • Select and load materials such as workpieces, objects, and machine parts onto equipment used in coiling processes.

-Skills Needed to be a Coil Winder, Taper, or Finisher
+What Every Coil Winder, Taper, or Finisher Should Know

-Coil Winders, Tapers, and Finishers state the following job skills are important in their day-to-day work.
+When polled, Coil Winders, Tapers, and Finishers say the following skills are most frequently used in their jobs:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.